khwilo/unsplash-images-json/README.md

 ## Getting started

+1. Register as a developer on Unsplash from this link: <https://unsplash.com/developers>.

-1. Clone this repository:
+2. Clone this repository:

 ```
 git clone https://github.com/khwilo/unsplash-images-json.git
 ```

+3. Create a `.env` file and add your API access key.
+View the format in the `.env-sample` that is provided in the project root directory.

-2. Run `yarn` to install the project dependencies
+4. Run `yarn` or `npm install` to install the project dependencies.

-3. Run `yarn start` to run the application
+5. Run `yarn start` or `npm start` to run the application.

 ## How to use